 A transfer student must complete at least 50% of the credit hours required by their program of study at FXUA.
 For example, a transfer student in FXUA's graduate degree program would have to complete at least 18 of the required 36 credit hours at FXUA.
 This means that prior to enrollment, a graduate degree student may transfer up to 18 semester graduate credits from other accredited institutions and apply them towards a graduate degree program at FXUA at the discretion of the institution.
 A graduate level certificate student may transfer up to 9 semester credit hours of graduate credit hours from other accredited institutions and apply them towards a graduate level certificate program.
 A minimum of a 3.00 grade point average ("B") out of 4.00 must have been earned on all graduate level transferable credit hours.
 An undergraduate degree student may transfer up to 60 semester credit hours from other accredited institutions and apply them to their program.
-A minimum of a 2.00 grade point average ("C") out of 4.00 must have been earned on all undergraduate level transferable credit hours and apply them to their program.
-A minimum of a 2.00 grade point average ("C") out of 4.00 must have been earned on all undergraduate level transferable credit hours have been earned on all undergraduate level ("C") out of 4.00 must have been earned on all undergraduate level transferable credit hours.
+A minimum of a 2.00 grade point average ("C") out of 4.00 must have been earned on all undergraduate level credit hours.